Local History Program: Dashing Through the Snow, the real history of Christmas in New England

 The reality of Christmas in early New England may be disappointing to some and unbelievable to many, but the historical actuality of the celebration of Christmas – or lack thereof – is an interesting tale and one that blends the heritage and spirit of many cultures and many lands.

-This program will be presented via Zoom.
-Please register to receive the Zoom link.
+This program will be presented via Zoom, the link is below.